hackingmaterials/matminer/docs/_sources/dataset_summary.rst.txt

 @article{doi:10.1021/acs.jpclett.8b00124,
-author = {Zhuo, Ya and Mansouri Tehrani, Aria and Brgoch, Jakoah}, title = {Predicting the Band Gaps of Inorganic Solids by Machine Learning}, journal = {The Journal of Physical Chemistry Letters}, volume = {9}, number = {7},
+author = {Zhuo, Ya and Mansouri Tehrani, Aria and Brgoch, Jakoah}, title= {Predicting the Band Gaps of Inorganic Solids by Machine Learning}, journal = {The Journal of Physical Chemistry Letters}, volume = {9}, number = {7},